Construction Machinery: What Crews Need to Know on Site

 What is Construction Machinery?

-Construction machinery refers to the machine and equipment used to perform certain construction tasks.
-These are very specific machines specically built for executing various processes within a construction site.
+Construction machinery refers to the machine, equipment, and even construction plant used to perform certain construction tasks.
+These are very specific machines specifically built for executing various processes within a construction site such as earthwork operations, material handling, or large-scale structural projects.

 What Counts as Construction Machinery?

 Any type of equipment used to execute different tasks on a construction site counts as construction machinery.
-However, construction machinery is typically split into two categories: light and heavy machinery.
+However, construction machinery can be split into two categories: light and heavy machinery.
+The primary difference between light and heavy construction machinery lies in their scale, capacity, and intended application.

 Here are some examples of construction machinery you may find on-site.
 This includes both light and heavy machinery that is commonly used in construction.